nextstrain/rubella/nextclade/README.md

 # Rubella Virus Nextclade Dataset Tree

-This workflow creates a phylogenetic tree that can be used as part of a Nextclade dataset to assign clades to rubella virus samples based on [Rubella virus nomenclature update: 2013][].
+This workflow creates a phylogenetic tree that can be used as part of a Nextclade dataset to assign genotypes to rubella virus samples based on ["Rubella virus nomenclature update: 2013"][].

 * Build a tree using samples from the `ingest` output, with the following sampling criteria:
   * Force-include the following samples:
-    * genotype reference strains from Table 1 of [Rubella virus nomenclature update: 2013][]
+    * genotype reference strains from Table 1 of ["Rubella virus nomenclature update: 2013"][]
+    * three additional vaccine-derived strains of genotype 1a that were empirically identified during construction of this dataset
 * Assign genotypes to each sample and internal nodes of the tree with `augur clades`, using clade-defining mutations in `defaults/clades.tsv`
 * Provide the following coloring options on the tree: